ElJere/aCompas/README.md

 ## Warning!

-This repo has moved to other repo: https://gitlab.com/acompas/acompas
+This project has moved to other repo: https://gitlab.com/acompas/acompas

 # A Compás